awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ### Setting up IAM access to Amazon Comprehend and SageMaker<a name="setting-up-access-to-amazon-comprehend-and-amazon-sagemaker"></a>

- Before you can access SageMaker and Amazon Comprehend services, enable the Aurora MySQL cluster to access the AWS ML services\.
+ Before you can access SageMaker and Amazon Comprehend services, enable the Aurora MySQL cluster to access AWS ML services\.
 For your Aurora MySQL DB cluster to access AWS ML services on your behalf, create and configure AWS Identity and Access Management \(IAM\) roles\.
 These roles authorize the users of your Aurora MySQL database to access AWS ML services\.

  When you use the AWS Management Console, AWS does the IAM setup for you automatically\.
 You can skip the following information and follow the procedure in [Connecting an Aurora DB cluster to Amazon S3, SageMaker, or Amazon Comprehend using the console](#aurora-ml-console)\.